DataIntellectTech/TorQ/docs/Processes.md

 function.

 **chkstatus** - Could display either `complete` or `failed`.
-When the check function is succesfully ran, whether the **result** column is 0 or 1, **chkstatus** would be `complete`.
+When the check function is successfully ran, whether the **result** column is 0 or 1, **chkstatus** would be `complete`.
 However, if there was an error that caused the check to not run normally(Ex: variables being a wrong type), `failed` would be displayed instead.